Pathways & Perspectives

 Curious about what comes after Middlebury?
 Connect one-on-one with alumni in Midd2Midd who’ve been in your shoes and are now thriving in a wide range of careers.

-Pathways & Perspectives is a six-part series offering casual, 20-minute virtual conversations with alumni volunteers from industries including tech, social impact, the sciences, healthcare, government/law/policy, and arts/media/communications.
+Pathways & Perspectives is a six-part series offering 20-minute virtual conversations with alumni volunteers from industries including tech, social impact, the sciences, healthcare, government/law/policy, and arts/media/communications.

 These chats are a chance to ask questions and get advice about career paths, grad school, work culture, and how your Middlebury experience can translate into meaningful opportunities.